Thoughtscript/latex_docker/README.md

 1. https://localhost/api/pdf/make - POST endpoint that'll regenerate the PDF file without having to restart the container.
 Is called from the view above.
 1. https://localhost/api/pdf/upload - POST endpoint that'll allow a file to be uploaded to overwrite `paper.tex` so it can be recompile (allows raw `.tex` files to uploaded to the container to be compiled into `.pdf`).
+1. https://localhost/api/latex/save - POST endpoint to save inputted text to `paper.tex` (better UI and Nav features to be added to provide basic but fuller text editor support).

 > Note: all of the commands assume `paper.tex` is the relevant filename and filetype.